-The Sellmaier FSC-2000, as it was then known, was the state-of-the-art robotic tribometer which had captured the attention of many throughout Europe.
-Having been engineered and sold in Germany by a small German manufacturer, this technology had yet to be developed in the United States.
+The Sellmaier "FSC-2000 Print", as it was then known, was the state-of-the-art robotic tribometer which had captured the attention of many throughout Europe.
+Having been engineered and sold in Germany by a small German manufacturer by the name of Elcon GmbH, this technology had yet to be developed in the United States.

-The TRACSCAN is the fifth generation of robotic tribometers originally engineered and manufactured in Germany since 1990.
+The TRACSCAN is the latest generation of robotic tribometers originally engineered and manufactured in Germany since 1990.